 Open programs

-Showing 3 of 3Provides funding for taxonomy and systematics research, training, and recruitment of taxonomists in Australia.
-Supports projects researching the taxonomy of Australian biota aligned with three priority areas: Biodiversity and Conservation, Public and Environmental Health, and Building Taxonomic Capacity.
-Seven grant streams available with funding up to $375,000 depending on the stream and career stage.
+This program provides funding for taxonomy and systematics research, training, and recruitment of taxonomists in Australia.
+Grants support projects researching the taxonomy of Australian biota, aligned with three priority areas: Biodiversity and Conservation, Public and Environmental Health, and Building Taxonomic Capacity.
+Seven grant streams are available with funding ranging from $10,000 to $375,000, with some requiring 50% co-funding.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.